-Liberated Learning Consortium was founded to research and develop two interrelated applications:
+Liberated Learning Consortium was founded to research and develop two interrelated resume-for-you.com applications:

 - Using speech recognition technology to automatically transcribe and caption spoken language in educational environments